 On January 15, 1908, Alpha Kappa Alpha Sorority became the first Greek-lettered organization established in the United States by and for Black women.
-Her roots date back
+Her roots date

-intellectual aspects of college life by providing mental stimulation through interaction with friends and associates.
+and intellectual aspects of college life by providing mental stimulation through interaction with friends and associates.

 Through the years, however, the function of Alpha Kappa Alpha has become more complex.
 After her incorporation as a perpetual body on January 29, 1913, Alpha Kappa Alpha